23 August 2007

 Grandma saved me a lot of times.
 I was her pet.

-“Don’t be so strict to your son” grandma would tell my mom “I was not”
+“Don’t be so strict to your son,” Grandma would tell Mom,

-“Don’t raise your voice to your mom in front of your son and be a bad example!”
+“Don’t tell…” Mom would start, but Grandma would cut her right away, “Don’t raise voice to your Mother in front of your son and be a bad example!”

 For local church feast Grandma would give me 100 Rs note.

-“I will give you 2 notes if you give me the one grandma gave you” mom would say.
-I would fall for it; only to understand later that I bartered for two 10 Rs notes.
-Ever wonder how kids lose their innocence.
+“I will give you 2 notes if you give me the one Grandma gave you” Mom would say.
+I would fall for it; only to realize years later that I bartered for two 10 Rs notes.
+Ever wonder how kids lose their innocence?

 Friends in need

-My friends were mortified by mom.
+My friends were mortified of Mom.
 She would corner them and interrogate.
 “Are you guys my son’s friends?”

 Superman’s Identity

-“I would like to have a VIP underwear” – shy to death, croak somehow those words to the salesman on the counter.
-In those days there used to be an advertisement of VIP, where a naked or almost naked man jumps from the roof-top saves a girl from an imposter wearing only a VIP underwear!
+“I would like to have VIP underwear.”
+Shy to death; croak somehow those words to the salesman at the counter.
+In those days there used to be an VIP ad, where a naked or almost naked man jumps from the roof-top to save a girl from an imposter wearing only a VIP underwear!

 What this naked man was doing on the roof-top in the first place, was beyond my comprehension!
-It went to my mind that these VIP briefs would give me a macho look and some how get me out of my moms influence.
+It went to my young mind that these VIP briefs would give me a macho look and some how relieve me out of Mom’s influence.

-Before I say anything my mom would jump “22!”
+Before I say anything Mom would jump “22!”

 “What color?”